casey/intermodal/README.md

 ### Shell Completion Scripts

-Shell completion scripts for Bash, Zsh, Fish, PowerShell, and Elvish are available in the [completions](completions directory).
+Shell completion scripts for Bash, Zsh, Fish, PowerShell, and Elvish are available in the [completions directory](./completions).
 Please refer to your shell's documentation for how to install them.

 The `imdl` binary can also generate the same completion scripts at runtime,